Beautiful Ship, But May Be Lacking for Adults

-Tortola in the British Virgin Islands was our first port of call and my wife booked an all day sail and snorkel aboard the catamaran “Day Dream.”
+Tortola in the British Virgin Islands was our first port of call and my wife booked an all-day sail and snorkel aboard the catamaran “Day Dream.”
 To get to the boat was a short walk from the ship to another pier.
 I honestly don’t snorkel but I have to say this was one of the most relaxing and enjoyable excursions we have ever done.
-Only about a dozen of us on the boat with never ending drinks (rum punch, water and soft drinks) and an excellent lunch.
-There was just over 3 hours of actual snorkel time at three different stops during which I simply floated and swam in the water while my wife had a ball snorkeling.
+Only about a dozen of us on the boat with never-ending drinks (rum punch, water, and soft drinks) and an excellent lunch.
+There were just over 3 hours of actual snorkel time at three different stops during which I simply floated and swam in the water while my wife had a ball snorkeling.
 If you love getting out in the water and love to snorkel, this is definitely an excursion to look at.
 Be sure to lather yourself in sunscreen, if you think you have enough on, put on more!
 I have a much longer, full review of the Day Dream at the end of this article for those who want to read more about the tour.

 St. Thomas in the US Virgin Islands was our second port of call and it should be noted that Disney Fantasy docked at a secondary cruise port in St. Thomas.
-So if you are booking an excursion on your own, you need to make sure you they know you are on the Disney Fantasy and where exactly you are supposed to meet your excursion.
-Original plan was to take a taxi to the beach however both my wife and I got pretty badly sunburned while out on the Day Dream despite lathering ourselves up pretty good.
+So if you are booking an excursion on your own, you need to make sure they know you are on the Disney Fantasy and where exactly you are supposed to meet your excursion.
+The original plan was to take a taxi to the beach however both my wife and I got pretty badly sunburned while out on the Day Dream despite lathering ourselves up pretty good.
 So we just spent the day on the ship.

 Castaway Cay, the Disney Private Island in the Bahamas was our final port of call.
 This is truly a “private island” with Disney being the sole inhabitant of the small island.
 Some cruise lines have more of a “private area” on a larger island.
-The bulk of the developed beach area is the family beach area with all sorts of activities, food and some shops available as well.
-The adults only beach, Serenity Bay, is at the far end of the developed area.
+The bulk of the developed beach area is the family beach area with all sorts of activities, food, and some shops available as well.
+The adults-only beach, Serenity Bay, is at the far end of the developed area.
 You can walk to it, but it is a bit of a hike and in the heat and humidity we had that morning, it was better to take the two trams to get out there.
 Castaway Cay overall was just “ok” for us.

-It was the layout of the beach and the services / food that really didn’t work for us.
+It was the layout of the beach and the services/food that really didn’t work for us.
 All of that was at the far left end of the beach where the tram dropped us off.
 So after a long walk out to finally secure a beach chair and location under an umbrella (there’s is very VERY little shade available at Serenity Beach, you must get an umbrella) we were far enough away from the services that we never went back over there.
 There was only the occasional server passing by to order drinks and we ended up never ordering anything.

-Food was served back at that main drop off area on the far left of the beach and as I mentioned in the Dining section of this review, my wife is a vegetarian.
-The food was served as part of a cook out and she simply cannot stand the smell of grilled meat.
+Food was served back at that main drop-off area on the far left of the beach and as I mentioned in the Dining section of this review, my wife is a vegetarian.
+The food was served as part of a cookout and she simply cannot stand the smell of grilled meat.
 Because all of the food areas were covered, that grilled meat smell was overpowering for her so we opted to leave the beach early and head back towards the ship for lunch.

 We took the first tram back to the family beach area and decided to walk around the shops and food vendors there.
 I tried to get a frozen drink at the Summertime Freeze shop but after 10 minutes of the two waiters ignoring me and helping others who came up after us, we just left.
 There really weren’t any other vegetarian options that were appealing to my wife so we continued back to the ship.